libsidplayfp/VICE-testprogs/VICII/fldscroll/readme.txt

-press A and S to shift the timing left/right by one cycle press left SHIFT to stop/hold movement
+press A and S to shift the timing left/right by one cycle press left SHIFT to stop/hold movement when shift is pressed, use Q and W to scroll up/down

 when the displayed hex number is in the range 21-29 the text screen should scroll up and down via FLD. outside of this range line crunching and/or FLI